-The operating leases required security deposits at the inception of the lease.
-The security deposits amounted to approximately \$17,000 for the year ended December 31, 2020, which are included in non-current assets on the balance sheets.
+The operating leases required security deposits at the inception of each lease.
+The security deposits amounted to approximately \$17,000 and \$251,000 as of December 31, 2021, which are included in other non-current assets and restricted cash on the balance sheet, respectively.

-The following table summarizes the approximate future minimum rentals under the equipment and operating leases in effect at December 31, 2020 (in thousands):
+The following table contains a summary of the lease costs recognized under ASC 842 and other information pertaining to the Company's finance and operating leases for the year ended December 31, 2021 (in thousands):